alexandernikiforov/cert-blues/README.md

 It is run from the development machine (or from the pipeline) but it actually access resources on Azure .

 # Deployment

+Deployment to TEST and PROD environments is executed via GitHub Actions.
+In order to execute the deployment workflows a special service principal should be established that can provision all necessary resources.
+In practice, the needed resources are provisioned in the Azure resource groups `cert-blues-dev` (for TEST) and `cert-blues-prod` (for PROD).
+The service principal should be assigned the following role on the level of both resource groups:

+* Owner

+The client ID and the client secret of the deployment service principal are passed as the GitHub Actions secrets:

+* DEPLOYMENT_AZURE_CLIENT_ID
+* DEPLOYMENT_AZURE_CLIENT_SECRET

+The certificate bot in TEST and PROD environments is run in an Azure Container Instance with Log Analytics enabled.
+The analytics workspace ID and key are provided in the following GitHub Actions secrets:

+* LOG_ANALYTICS_WORKSPACE_ID
+* LOG_ANALYTICS_WORKSPACE_KEY

 # Known Issues